crossmasters/waaila/app/templates/waaila-general-info-daily/W0131-Hostname traffic evolution/readme.md

 ## Main info:
 **created at:** 2021-03-01T00:00:00
 **test type:** assertion
-**test version:** 2
+**test version:** 3
 **maximal test score:** 80
 **test language:** en
 ## Description:
 Verify that every domain has expected traffic based on pattern from previous weeks.
 If for any of the domains there is a large change in traffic, it could mean a measurement problem or problem with the website.
-A step-by-step guide for anomaly detection in Waaila can be found in the <a href=https://waaila.com/en/docs/waaila/writing/anomaly-detection/#isdayofweekanomaly>documentation</a>.
+A step-by-step guide for anomaly detection in Waaila can be found in the <a href=https://waaila.com/en/docs/waaila/writing/anomaly-detection/#isdayofweekanomaly target = _blank>documentation</a>.
 ## Constants:
 ### anomalyDetectionConfig
 **type:** object